ZeyuL01/BIT/docs/Examples/Examples3.rst

 K562 Perturbation
 ====================

-For preprocessing the CRISPR screen with scATAC-seq data we refer to the pipeline provided by the author of the data: `Pipeline <https://github.com/GreenleafLab/SpearATAC_MS_2021/tree/main>`_
+For preprocessing the CRISPR screen with scATAC-seq data, we use the pipeline provided by the data author: `Pipeline <https://github.com/GreenleafLab/SpearATAC_MS_2021/tree/main>`_

 - Pierce, S. E., Granja, J. M. & Greenleaf, W. J. High-throughput single-cell chromatin accessibility CRISPR screens enable unbiased identification of regulatory networks in cancer.
 Nat Commun 12, 2969 (2021). `10.1038/s41467-021-23213-w <https://www.nature.com/articles/s41467-021-23213-w>`_

-To begin the process, we also need to retrieve the sequencing data based on the table:
+To initiate the preprocessing, we first retrieve the sequencing data as listed in the following table:

 .. csv-table:: K562 files
    :file: ../tables/Examples/K562/K562_Files.csv
    :header-rows: 1

-Once we have the files, we can modify the pipeline to process the data:
+Once the required files are obtained, we can modify the pipeline to process the data, certain steps require extra functions defined in a separate R file provided by the data author:

 .. code-block:: r